 Digitalization of work instructions reduces changeover times

-Thanks to digital work instructions, operators can realize simple tasks as the level 1 maintenance which is usually made by the maintenance department and thereby save time during changeovers.
+Thanks to actionable digital work instructions, operators can realize simple tasks as the level 1 maintenance which is usually made by the maintenance department and thereby save time during changeovers.

 Part of a continuous improvement approach